Submitting a CMCF Proposal for Peer-Review

 Calls for Proposals normally occur twice per year for peer-reviewed access to CLS beamlines.
 Once approved, the proposal becomes a project, and peer-reviewed CMCF projects are valid for 2 years.
 Beamtime is requested under the valid project as needed.
 Unless there is a significant change in the project, a new proposal need only be submitted when the current valid project is nearing expiry.
 Proposals are submitted through the CLS User Portal.

 This document provides general guidance for the spokesperson of a lab preparing a proposal for typical macromolecular crystallography (MX) work at the CMCF.
 Generally, one proposal is sufficient for all MX work that a PI’s lab intends to perform, but it should include all areas of intended study.
 Required sections are largely self-explanatory, with the information provided on the form for each section.
+Note there is an option to "clone" a previous proposal, which can be edited and updated prior to submission.
 The following additional tips are provided for consistency and successful submission.

 - Describe the scientific background, the current stage of the project, and the goals.